Ultra-high energy event KM3-230213A as a cosmogenic neutrino in light of minimal UHECR flux models

-Ultra‑high energy~(UHE) diffuse gamma-rays with $E > 10^{17}$~eV are produced by interactions of UHECRs with background radiation via the GZK mechanism~\cite{Wdowczyk:1971jk, Gelmini:2005wu}.
+\textbf{Cosmogenic UHE gamma-rays.} Ultra‑high energy~(UHE) diffuse gamma-rays with $E > 10^{17}$~eV are produced by interactions of UHECRs with background radiation via the Greisen–Zatsepin–Kuzmin (GZK) mechanism~\cite{Wdowczyk:1971jk, Gelmini:2005wu}.
 These photons subsequently can initiate electromagnetic cascades and lose energy during propagation.
 The expected flux of UHE gamma-rays is small, and no detections have been reported to date.
-Nevertheless, experimental upper limits from TA~\cite{TelescopeArray:2018rbt, Kharuk:2023gts} and Auger~\cite{PierreAuger:2022aty, PierreAuger:2024ayl} are starting to constrain the most optimistic (i.\,e. protonic) UHECR flux models.
+Nevertheless, experimental upper limits from TA~\cite{TelescopeArray:2018rbt, Kharuk:2023gts} and Auger~\cite{PierreAuger:2022aty, PierreAuger:2024ayl} are starting to constrain the most optimistic (i.e. protonic) UHECR flux models.

 Here we test the TA UHECR flux models for consistency with these experimental results.
 Fig.~\ref{fig:integral_flux} shows the integral gamma-ray flux predictions for the best-fit and local min. models together with the observational upper limits.
 One can see that the model predictions are below the limits, meaning that neither model is excluded by the present UHE gamma-ray constraints.
 At the same time, the limits at the highest energies are close to the flux predicted in the best-fit model, suggesting that it can be probed by UHECR experiments in the near future.
 We also note that, because of the relatively small attenuation length of the UHE gamma-rays, their measurement can test only the local behavior of the UHECR flux, while the source evolution is unconstrained by these limits.
 However, for the flux models discussed in this study, this is not important as we are limiting ourselves to the analysis of the basic version of the models with conservative source evolution.